New Faces Prepare Students to Tackle Big Problems

-For Gina Sprint, Ph.D., and David Schroeder, Ph.D., joining Gonzaga’s computer science faculty was like coming home.
+For Gina Sprint, Ph.D., and Kate Schroeder, Ph.D., joining Gonzaga’s computer science faculty was like coming home.

 Sprint grew up in the Spokane area, attending Lakeside High School in Nine Mile Falls and graduating from Eastern Washington University.
 She later moved to Pullman to complete her graduate work in computer science at Washington State University.